 RabbitMQ is an open source, complete and highly reliable enterprise messaging system based on the AMQP standard.
 For more information visit rabbitmq.com.

-Even if the RabbitMQ plugin is not configured, Stackdriver Monitoring will discover RabbitMQ services running in your Cloud Platform project by:
+Even if the RabbitMQ plugin is not configured, Monitoring discovers RabbitMQ services running in your Google Cloud project by:

 After you install the monitoring agent, use the following instructions to configure the RabbitMQ plugin on your instances.